delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 First, I wanted to answer the question:

-****
+**Did Activity In these subreddits go up in the months surrounding the spread of COVID-19 to the US?**

-### **An Interesting Pattern from R/CareerGuidance**:
+### An Interesting Pattern from R/Careerguidance:

-I scraped the top 1000 posts of all time (top 1000 posts with highest number of upvotes, or likes, since the inception of the subreddit) and found an interesting pattern:
+The answer to the question was *yes* in the first subreddit.

 2020 dominated the landscape of the top 1000 posts of all time in R/Careerguidance.
 In fact, we have that a whopping *547* of the posts in the Top 1000 list (so the majority by many standards) were from 2020!
 Only *383* were from 2019, *67* were from 2018, and *3* were from 2017.
 2016 saw no share in the Top 1000.